igor-trimailov/plex-idle-sleep-wake/README.md

     Enable Wake-on-LAN (WOL) in your BIOS/UEFI settings.
 5. **Network Interface:**
     Verify that your network interface (e.g., `eno1`) supports WOL and note its MAC address.
+6. **Wake-on-LAN phone app**:
+    Android/IOS app that can wake up the server using MAC address.

 ## 1. Plex Inhibition Script